 Our posts are about the concept, not necessarily the ability of the project creator to pull it off.
 So it’s also wise to do a little due diligence.
 A good concept doesn’t necessarily imply good business sense.
 Most projects are late; some projects completely fall apart even though they were successfully funded.
 Don’t pledge money you can’t afford to lose.
 Check out the project creator and see if you think they’ll be able to deliver what they’re promising.

 A couple factors I often consider before backing a project myself: How many projects has creator done?
 Have they delivered on time?
 Has the project creator learned lessons that will improve future projects?

 I also like to see: have the project creators backed anything themselves?
-If somebody’s first experience with Kickstarter is launching a project, I’m a little more wary that they may not know what it’s like to be a project backer.
+If somebody’s first experience with crowdfunding is launching a project, I’m a little more wary that they may not know what it’s like to be a project backer.
 Most board game projects fall into the same pitfalls—if you’re a backer then these become familiar and you can address them in your own project.
 If you’ve never backed anything, you’re liable to make the same mistakes.

 Also, don’t be afraid to back at $1 or just track the project for a while before committing to a bigger pledge.

 The idea of a stretch goal is that a project has a minimum funding amount before it can be viable at all—a minimum print run required for books or board games, or the cost to pay for filmmaking equipment, for instance.
 But if that funding level is exceeded, sometimes that means economies of scale can kick in.

 Many project creators use those economies of scale to create additional goals that will happen at specific “overfunding” levels.
 Say, at $15,000 we can print a board game, but at $25,000 the production costs drop enough that I can now afford custom meeples or some extra cards.
 The stretch goals are a great way to maintain momentum and excitement for people who have already backed a project.